spdx/Spdx-Java-Library/README.md

 The first thing that needs to be done in your implementation is call `SpdxModelFactory.init()` - this will load all the supported versions.

+If you are programatically creating SPDX data, you will start by creating a model store.
+The simplest model store is an in-memory model store which can be created with `store = new InMemSpdxStore()`.
+A copy manager will be needed if you are working with more than one store (e.g. a serialized format of SPDX data and in memory).
+If you're not sure, you should just create one.
+This can be done with `copyManager = new ModelCopyManager()`.

+The first object you create will depend on the major version:
+- For SPDX 2.X, you would start by creating an SpdxDocument.
+The factory method `SpdxDocument document = SpdxModelFactory.createSpdxDocumentV2(IModelStore modelStore, String documentUri, IModelCopyManager copyManager)` will create a new SPDX document.
+Once created, you can use the setters to set the specific fields.
+You can then use the convenience create methods on the document to create additional SPDX objects (e.g. `document.createSpdxFile(...)`);
+- For SPDX 3.X, you will start with a CreationInfo class.
+The factory method `CreationInfo creationInfo = SpdxModelClassFactory.createCreationInfo(IModelStore modelStore, String createdByUri,String createdByName, @Nullable IModelCopyManager copyManager)` will create and initialize a CreationInfo with today's date and the Agent information.
+To create any additional objects, you can use the builder convenience methods from the creationInfo (or any Elements created by the creationInfo) (e.g. `creationInfo.createSoftwareSpdxFile(String spdxFileObjectUri)`.
+The created objects will copy the creationInfo.

 ## Update for new versions of the spec
 To update Spdx-Java-Library, the following is a very brief checklist: